 Another productive presentation on this trip: Texas-rigged Flutter Worms with 3/8th ounce Ultra-Tungsten weights.
 The best way to fish was slowly and the Flutter Worms were effective in cutting through even the thickest cover where the fish were hiding.

 After ten straight days of fishing, it was time to head back home to winter.
-It was the trip of a lifetime and I cannot wait to hopefully go back again next year!
+It was the trip of a lifetime and I cannot wait to hopefully go back again someday!
 We will definitely stay at Camp Mack again and fish in pursuit of the monster bass that Florida is known for!

 is incredibly talented and I have been admiring his work for a few years.
 I am thrilled to say that I have finally added some of his pieces to my fish art collection!
 Behold: